pieter-degroote/EurKEY-clone/README.md

 # EurKEY Keyboard Layouts - Clone Project

 EurKEY Keyboard Layouts (clone) - by Steffen Brüntjen.
 This repo also contains the MSKLC files, extracted from the installation DLLs, which can be used to edit the keyboard layouts and to rebuild the installation files.
+In addition, this repo also contains (unofficial) scripts for AutoHotkey v2/v1.1.

 ## EurKEY for AutoHotkey v2/v1.1